Anspach Fountain: Construction

+Disassembly and reassembly

-The fountain was removed in 1973 to make way for access to De Brouckère metro station.
-The authorities had promised to put it back in place after the works, but it was eventually reinstalled in May 1981 in a basin that occupies the space between the Quai aux Briques/Baksteenkaai and the Quai au Bois à Brûler/Brandhoutkaai, in the / neighbourhood, some 700 m from the Place de Brouckère.
+The fountain was dismantled and removed in 1973 to make way for access to De Brouckère metro station, with the pieces temporarily stored in a warehouse.
+The authorities had promised to put the monument back in place after the works, but it was eventually reinstalled in May 1981 in a basin that occupies the space between the Quai aux Briques/Baksteenkaai and the Quai au Bois à Brûler/Brandhoutkaai, in the Quays or Sainte-Catherine/Sint-Katelijne Quarter, some 700 m from the Place de Brouckère.

 Description

 The eclectic-style monument, 20 m high, is made up of a Swedish granite obelisk surmounting a blue stone pedestal surrounded by a basin.
 Inseparable from the monumental perspective of the boulevards—and yet moved following the works of the metro—it is, through its dedication and former location, a tribute to Anspach.